+Amebiasis Section Entamoeba histolytica

+1. The life cycle of Entamoeba histolytica involves trophozoites (the feeding stage of the parasite) that live in the host's large intestine and that are passed in the host's feces.

+- A. Cysts

+- B. Trophozoites

+- C. Protozoan parasite

+- D. Nuclei

+- E. Erythrocytes

+2. Humans are infected by ingesting , most often via food or water contaminated with human fecal material (view diagram of the life cycle).

+- A. Cysts

+- B. Trophozoites

+- C. Protozoan parasite

+- D. Nuclei

+- E. Erythrocytes

-Amebiasis Section Entamoeba histolytica 1.
-The life cycle of Entamoeba histolytica involves trophozoites (the feeding stage of the parasite) that live in the host's large intestine and that are passed in the host's feces.
-A. Cysts B. Trophozoites C. Protozoan parasite D. Nuclei E. Erythrocytes ne ∌d Humans are infected by ingesting, most often via food water contaminated with human fecal material (view diagram of the life cycle).
-Cysts Trophozoites Protozoan parasite Nuclei Erythrocytes or Entamoeba histolytica has four nuclei in the cyst, a central endosome, forms a cyst and can be a tissue invader.
-The amoeboid trophozoites can live in the intestin, feeding on intestinal contents and host tissue, and multiplying the fission.
-Crypts Trophozoites Protozoan parasite Nuclei Erythrocytes al 4.
-The can destroy the tissues that line the host's large intestin so of the amoebae infecting the human gastrointestinal tract, E. histolytica is potential the most pathogenic.
-A. Cyst B. Trophozoites C. Protozoan parasite D. Nuclei E. Erythrocytes 5.
-Entamoeba histolytica is an amoeboid of the intestinal traand in some cases other visceral organs, especially the liver.
-A. Cyst B. Trophozoites C. Protozoan parasite D. Nuclei E. Erythrocytes ct
+3. Entamoeba histolytica has four nuclei in the cyst, a central endosome, forms a cyst, and can be a tissue invader.
+The amoeboid trophozoites can live in the intestinal , feeding on intestinal contents and host tissue, and multiplying by fission.

+- A. Crypts

+- B. Trophozoites

+- C. Protozoan parasite

+- D. Nuclei

+- E. Erythrocytes

+4. The can destroy the tissues that line the host's large intestine, so of the amoebae infecting the human gastrointestinal tract, E. histolytica is potentially the most pathogenic.

+- A. Cyst

+- B. Trophozoites

+- C. Protozoan parasite

+- D. Nuclei

+- E. Erythrocytes

+5. Entamoeba histolytica is an amoeboid of the intestinal tract and in some cases other visceral organs, especially the liver.

+- A. Cyst

+- B. Trophozoites

+- C. Protozoan parasite

+- D. Nuclei

+- E. Erythrocytes

+6. There are several species in this genus, distinguished by their number of in the cyst and position of the endosome, whether or not they form a cyst, and whether they invade tissues or remain in the intestinal lumen.

+A. Cyst

+- B. Trophozoites

+- C. Protozoan parasite

+- D. Nuclei

+- E. Erythrocytes

+7. Within the there are two nuclear divisions resulting in 2 nuclei in the immature cyst and 4 nuclei within the mature cyst.
+The cyst can resist desiccation for 1-2 weeks.
+A. Cyst

+- B. Trophozoites

+- C. Protozoan parasite

+- D. Nuclei

+- E. Erythrocytes

+8. When the cyst is ingested by another host the parasite excysts in the intestine and undergoes cytoplasmic division to produce 4 .

+- A. Cyst

+- B. Trophozoites

+- C. Protozoan parasite

+- D. Nuclei

+- E. Erythrocytes

+9. In some cases the secrete proteolytic enzymes which destroy the intestinal epithelium allowing the trophozoiute to enter the host tissue.

+- A. Cyst

+- B. Trophozoites

+- C. Protozoan parasite

+- D. Nuclei

+- E. Erythrocytes

-6. There are several species in this genus, distinguished by their number in the cyst and position of the endosome, whether or not they for a cyst, and whether they invade tissues or remain in the intestinal lumen.
-A. Cyst B. Trophozoites C. Protozoan parasite D. Nuclei E. Erythrocytes 7.
-Within the there are two nuclear divisions resulting in 2 nucle the immature cyst and 4 nuclei within the mature cyst.
-The cyst can resist desiccation 1-2 weeks.
-A. Cyst B. Trophozoites C. Protozoan parasite D. Nuclei E. Erythrocytes in for 8.
-When the cyst is ingested by another host the parasite excysts in the intestine a undergoes cytoplasmic division to produce 4 A. Cyst B. Trophozoites C. Protozoan parasite D. Nuclei E. Erythrocytes nd 9.
-In some cases the secrete proteolytic enzymes which destrict the intestinal epithelium allowing the trophozoiute to enter the host tissue.
-A. Cyst B. Trophozoites C. Protozoan parasite D. Nuclei E. Erythrocytes oy 10.
-In some cases the trophozoites will enter the circulatory system and infect off organs, most often the liver (hepatic amoebiasis), or they may penetrate a gastrointestinal tract resulting in acute peritonitis; such cases are often fatal.
-As we most of the amoebae, infections of E. histolytica are often diagnosed by demonstratic cysts or trophozoites in a stool sample.
-A. True B. False the ⁄ith Amebic Meningoencephalitis PAM Section Naegleria fowleri 11.
-Primary Amebic Meningoencephalitis (PAM) is a common and usually dea disease caused by infection with the ameba (a multi-celled organism that maintains to original shape).
-A. True
+10. In some cases the trophozoites will enter the circulatory system and infect other organs, most often the liver (hepatic amoebiasis), or they may penetrate the gastrointestinal tract resulting in acute peritonitis; such cases are often fatal.
+As with most of the amoebae, infections of E. histolytica are often diagnosed by demonstrating cysts or trophozoites in a stool sample.

-B. False
+Amebic Meningoencephalitis PAM Section Naegleria fowleri

+11. Primary Amebic Meningoencephalitis (PAM) is a common and usually deadly disease caused by infection with the ameba (a multi-celled organism that maintains the original shape).